rails/rails/guides/source/active_record_validations.md

 `has_many` relationship, it will check that the object is neither `present?` nor `marked_for_destruction?`.

-Since `false.present?` is false, if you want to validate the presence of a boolean field you should use `validates :field_name, inclusion: { in: [true, false] }`.
+Since `false.present?` is false, if you want to validate the absence of a boolean field you should use `validates :field_name, exclusion: { in: [true, false] }`.

 The default error message is _"must be blank"_.